 FIRST AID FACT SHEET

-How to provide first aid for a snake bite
+How to treat a snake bite

-Snake bites are not common in Australia, but all should be treated as life-threatening.
+Snake bites are not common in Australia, but all should be treated as life threatening.
 Snakes force venom out under pressure through fangs in the upper jaw.
 The spread of snake venom depends on its absorption through the lymphatic system.

 What to do

 - Urgent medical aid.
 Call Triple Zero (000) for an ambulance.

 - Ensure the casualty does not move.